-Roy Moore's defense
+Roy Moore's defense [UPDATED TWICE]

 Today, an attorney for Roy Moore’s campaign spoke to the press.
 His remarks provide the contours of the candidate’s defense (as of this time) against the charge that he attempted to rape Beverly Young Nelson.

 The attorney made several interrelated points.
 All of them relate to the yearbook with the personal note Nelson says Moore wrote to her.
 The attorney pointed out that this is the only evidence Nelson has offered, other than her word, that supports her allegations of attempted rape (though it does not directly support that allegation).
-On the other hand, the allegations of sexual misconduct leveled by Leign Corfman can be viewed as supporting Nelson’s claim.
+On the other hand, the allegations of sexual misconduct leveled by Leigh Corfman can be viewed as supporting Nelson’s claim.

-The attorney’s first point was that Nelson denied encountering Moore ever again after the alleted attempted rape.
-However, Moore actually presided over Nelson’s divorce case in the late 1990s and signed the order in that case.
+The attorney’s first point was that Nelson denied encountering Moore ever again after the alleged attempted rape.
+However, Moore actually presided over Nelson’s divorce case in 1999 and signed the order in that case.

 Second, the order in that case included the letters “DA” next to Moore’s name.
 These are the initials of Moore’s clerk at the time.

-Note: UPDATE: In a letter to Sean Hannity, Moore says that during the 1999 divorce case, Nelson never objected to him being the judge.
-It seems unusual that a woman would be okay with having someone who tried to rape her preside over her divorce case.